bhbrimhall/Projects/College Work/CS 2610 - Developing Dynamic, Database-Driven Web Applications/Simple Python Web Server/README.md

 # Simple "About Me" Python Webserver

 ## Purpose of the Assignment:
 This was my introduction to the backend of web pages.
-I was assignmed to create a web server that:
+I was assigned to create a web server that:
   * Decodes and parses HTTP requests
   * Encodes valid HTTP responses
   * Uses the middleware pattern to implement logging and static file handling